yegcjs/awesome-discrete-diffusion-models/README.md

 ```
 {paper-name}, {conference} {year} [[link-to-the-abstract-page], [code-if-available]]
 ```
-Most recent accepted papers should get a higher precedence over unaccepted papers or older papers.
+Papers must be added in a chronological sequence, with the most recent accepted papers taking precedence over unaccepted papers.

 ## Table of Contents